Influencing dynamics on social networks without knowledge of network microstructure: Initial conditions for computing phase diagrams

 \textbf{Initialisation of Monte Carlo simulations. } Choosing to initialise Monte Carlo simulations randomly (i.e. with +1/-1) will lead to an initial state with $M \approx 0$.
 Starting from such an initial condition, it is more likely for the system to come to a temporary equilibrium in a more disordered metastable state.
 This makes it difficult to identify the more aligned metastable states (for values of $\beta$ where they exist).
 Consequently, rather than waiting a long time for the system to transition between different metastable states we instead use an analogue of Equation \ref{mf_three_block_initial}.
 We will consider an initial condition of the form:

 where $\underline{\eta}(a_i)$ is a vector of length $N_i$ for which $\eta(a_i)_i = +1$ with probability $a_i$ and $\eta(a_i)_i = -1$ with probability $1-a_i$.

-In our simulations we combine samples from multiple Monte Carlo chains after burn in.
+In our simulations we combine samples from multiple Monte Carlo chains after burn-in.
 We then bin the sampled magnetisation values into equal sized bins in $[-1,1]$.
 This allows us to build up a picture of the distribution of magnetisations for each value of $\beta$.

 The solution to the full graph mean-field approximation shown in Figure \ref{three_block_phase} lacks symmetry at the first bifurcation point.
 We have not fully investigated the cause of this.
 We expect that the particular SBM draw has an imbalance in the number of connections between the edge blocks and the centre block.
 This will mean that one of the two metastable states will become stable marginally earlier than the other.
 We expect that it would also be possible to identify this using Monte Carlo simulations, however, it is difficult to see this effect due to noise given the system size considered.
 We expect such asymmetries in the solution to the full graph mean-field approximation might become diminished for larger system sizes.